moorepants/dissertation/_sources/davisbicycle.txt

    as force generators.
 For slower speed steady turns, the model predicts steering torques up to 10 Nm.
 [Tanelli2006]_
-   They stabilize a motorcycle model at roll angle ups to 30 degrees with -5 to 7.5 Nm of steer torque.
+   They stabilize a motorcycle model at roll angle up to 30 degrees with -5 to 7.5 Nm of steer torque.
 [Sharp2007]_
    Robin Sharp uses a multi-degree of freedom motorcycle model and an LQR